 Graduated Licencing System

-In Ontario getting your driver’s licence is done through a graduated system.
-New drivers will start out with a G1 licence.
+In Ontario getting your driver’s license is done through a graduated system.
+New drivers will start out with a G1 license.
 This is the starting point for allowing them to become familiar with driving in normal driving circumstances.
 They still need insurance as this is mandatory in Canada for all drivers.
 However, they cannot be insured independently and will normally be added to their parent’s insurance as a secondary driver.
 This is going to be fairly expensive because of their inexperience with driving which poses a high risk for the insurance company.

-The G2 licence means the new driver has advanced to the next level.
+The G2 license means the new driver has advanced to the next level.
 In many cases, the insurance companies will now reduce the premiums slightly.
 This is because the driver has gained a little more experience and has been given greater driving responsibilities.

 The G2 Licence means that the new driver is now on par with the regular drivers.
 Although having the skills and education has gotten them here they still do not have the experience.
 So they still pose some greater risks to the insurance company based on experience.

 The license level is just one of many factors that will affect the premiums.
 Age is another metric that is given strong consideration.

 Why Does Insurance Go Down At 25?

 Overall it is assumed that the older a young driver gets the more experience they gain which makes them more responsible.
 Which in turn helps to reduce the insurance provider’s risks.

 There has been some controversy over whether using age as a factor is an infraction against human rights.
 This has been something that has been reviewed by the Ontario Human Rights Commission dating back to 2002.

 When the age metric is used for setting premiums there are details in the metrics that will become the focus of attention.
 For example: